justinglobal/GA306_a/notes/homework.md

 1. Week 3 (due Week 4)

-    1) What version of Python is being used in your version of Maya?
+    1. What version of Python is being used in your version of Maya?

-    2) Convert the following MEL statements to Python:
+    1. Convert the following MEL statements to Python:
-    	a) polyCylinder -h 3 -r 1 -sc 2 -ch 1;
+      - polyCylinder -h 3 -r 1 -sc 2 -ch 1;

-    	b) polySphere -r 3 -sx 8 -sy 8 -ch 1;
+    	- polySphere -r 3 -sx 8 -sy 8 -ch 1;

-      c) polyTorus -r 1 -sr 0.5 -tw 5 -sx 20 -sy 20 -ch 1;
+      - polyTorus -r 1 -sr 0.5 -tw 5 -sx 20 -sy 20 -ch 1;

-      d) polyCube -w 9 -h 9 -d 9 -sx 3 -sy 3 -sz 3 -ch 1;
+      - polyCube -w 9 -h 9 -d 9 -sx 3 -sy 3 -sz 3 -ch 1;

-    3) If you run this code:
+    1. If you run this code:

           the_answer = “42”

-    	a) What type of variable is the_answer?
+    	- What type of variable is the_answer?

-      b) What Python command can you run to confirm this?
+      - What Python command can you run to confirm this?

-    4) Most Maya commands have these three modes: create, query, and edit.
+    1. Most Maya commands have these three modes: create, query, and edit.
 Explain what each means.

-    5) For the following list: my_list = [2, 3, 7, 8, 9]
+    1. For the following list: my_list = [2, 3, 7, 8, 9]
-    	a) What is the value of my_list[1]?
+    	- What is the value of my_list[1]?

-      b) What is the value of my_list[-1]?
+      - What is the value of my_list[-1]?

-      c) What is the value of my_list[:-1]?
+      - What is the value of my_list[:-1]?

-      d) What is the value of my_list[::-1]?
+      - What is the value of my_list[::-1]?

-      e) What is the value of my_list[1:-1]?
+      - What is the value of my_list[1:-1]?

-    6) Reformat the print statement to use % string formatting: a = 5
+    1. Reformat the print statement to use % string formatting: a = 5
     	b = 3
       c = pow(a, b)

     print(str(a) + “ to the “ + str(b) + “ power is “ + str(c))

-    7) Write a short Python script that does the following:
+    1. Write a short Python script that does the following:
-    	a) Create a sphere
+    	- Create a sphere

-    	b) Create a locator
+    	- Create a locator

-      c) Connect the locator Y-translate attribute to the sphere scale (Hint: use the connectAttr() command.)
+      - Connect the locator Y-translate attribute to the sphere scale (Hint: use the connectAttr() command.)

 <!-- 1.
 Week 2
     - Finish reading Chapter 1, read Chapter 2 to page 46